ArendPeter/GameMakerGuide/docs/16_Platformer_SideProjects/3_Popper.md

 ## How do I make the balloons bounce in a generic way?

+TODO: update this section to use place_meeting instead

 <details markdown="1">
 We actually had this question back when making breaker as well.
 The quickest way is to use ``move_bounce_all(false);``, and that's perfectly fine, but you can also code it yourself.
 Here's the code I linked to back in breaker (but updated to include some of the syntax we've learned since then)